 Without the draining excess fluid, our tissues would swell, blood volume would be lost and pressure would increase.

 Absorption: Most of the fats from the gastrointestinal tract are taken up in the small intestine.

 The lymphatic system has small lacteals that form villi.

 They have the ability to absorb fats and fat-soluble vitamins to form a milky white fluid Chyle.

 This contains lymph and emulsified fats that deliver nutrients to capillaries.

 Immune System: The third function is to defend your body against foreign organisms.

-If the immune system is not able to fight off these micro-organisms, or pathogens, they can be harmful and even fatal.
+If the immune system or immune cells is not able to fight infections of these micro-organisms, or pathogens, they can be harmful and even fatal.